Feature image for Best Local LLMs for 24GB VRAM: Performance Analysis 2026

 Quick Start: Download & Run

 Ready to get started?
-Here are the Ollama commands to download and run our top recommendations:
+Here are the llama.cpp / Ollama commands to download and run these open source large language models locally:

 ModelBest ForOllama CommandOllama Library